top of page

 Now that you know the right active ingredients (levamisole HCl for nematodes and praziquantel for cestodes and trematodes), the next step is finding a product.

-The golden rule is simple: pick products based on the active ingredients, not the brand name.
+The golden rule is simple: pick products based on the active ingredients, not the brand.

 These are the most user-friendly options for the majority of keepers.